ibm-cloud-docs/openshift/openshift_cluster_access.md

 Choose from the following options.
 *   **Log in as admin**:
     1. Make sure that you have the [**Administrator** platform role for the cluster](/docs/openshift?topic=openshift-users#add_users).
-    2. Set your terminal context for the cluster and download the TLS certificates and permission files for the administrator.
+    2. Set your command line context for the cluster and download the TLS certificates and permission files for the administrator.
         ```
         ibmcloud oc cluster config -c <cluster_name_or_ID> --admin
         ```